 Ardsley Park is one of the most beautiful neighborhoods in town and the MOST convenient!

 FLEXIBLE CHECK-IN AND CHECK-OUT

-Arnold Mark is newly semi-retired, wife Arlene is an editor and paralegal.
+semi-retired, wife Arlene is an editor and paralegal.
 We enjoy good food, especially ethnic food.
 Arlene is a spectacular cook.
 Do ask us about recommendations for breakfast or other meals.
 We love to welcome guests to our home in romantic and historic Savannah, GA.
-Our son and his wife and our two granddaughters (12 and 15) live four doors away; he is an intellectual property attorney with his own firm and his wife is a university professor.
+Our son and his wife and our two granddaughters (14 and 17) live around the corner; he is an intellectual property attorney with his own firm and his wife is a university professor.
 We love kids.
-We have traveled Europe, Egypt, Israel, Turkey, China and Japan.
+We have traveled all over Europe, Egypt, Israel, Turkey, China and Japan.
 We thrive on meeting new people.

 We love watching movies and have hundreds of cable channels, and Amazon Prime and Netflix streaming